 The digital revolution, led by information technology characterized by mobile internet, big data, artificial intelligence, the Internet of Things, and blockchain technology, is on the rise.
 While promoting economic and social transformation, information technology and the digital economy have also triggered comprehensive and profound changes for urban development and human settlements, which is reshaping our cities and communities.
 It has been stressed in global agendas that adopting a smart-city approach that makes use of opportunities from digitalization, green smart building and mobility, clean energy and innovative technologies can provide options for inhabitants to make more environmentally friendly choices and boost sustainable economic growth and enable cities to improve their service delivery.

-Supported by the Foreign Ministry of Ethiopia, GFHS 2019 is co-organized by the Global Forum on Human Settlements (GFHS), United Nations Economic Commission for Africa (UNECA), International Telecommunication Union (ITU), the World Urban Campaign (WUC), in cooperation with Universal Peace Federation (UPF), Global One Belt One Road Association (GOBA) and other international organizations.
+Supported by the Foreign Ministry of Ethiopia, GFHS 2019 is co-organized by the Global Forum on Human Settlements (GFHS), United Nations Economic Commission for Africa (UNECA), International Telecommunication Union (ITU), and the World Urban Campaign (WUC).

 Senior officials from the UN, Ethiopia and other national governments will join city mayors, heads of multinational corporations, civil society representatives, well-known experts to provide keynote addresses and participate in multi-stakeholder dialogues on how to harness the huge opportunities arising from the digital revolution for upgrading the planning, construction, management, and financing of cities and human settlements, thus making them greener, smarter and more sustainable as well as prosperous.
 More than 400 stakeholders will attend the conference and contribute to its deliberations and outcome.